Toil and Treasure or in Farsi Ranj o Ganj

 chon pedar goft shod ganjeshan.’ as the father had said, turn out to be their treasure.)

-So the sons of this farmer had the vision to find a treasure and worked very hard and at the end they really
+So the sons of this farmer had the vision to find a treasure and worked very hard, and in the end, they really

-it has not to be gold and silver.
+it does not have to be gold and silver.

-There are more poems of Mohammad-Taqi Bahar and one of it I only remember a part of it ,but it too has a timeless wisdom .
+There are more poems by Mohammad-Taqi Bahar, and one of them I only remember a part of it, but it too has a timeless wisdom.

-I know there are similar poems in near every tradition.
+I know there are similar poems in nearly every tradition.